Become a data-driven rock star with this UX Metrics course

 - How to present the collected metrics to others

 - How to gain influence within a data-driven organization

-Course typically offered: In-class during Summer quarter.
+Course typically offered: In-class during Fall and Spring quarter.

 Hardware: Laptop computer with mid-level performance.